pandgey/pandgeyDots/README.md

 # Grub

 I use this [grub](https://github.com/jacksaur/Gorgeous-GRUB?tab=readme-ov-file).
 It has lots of stuff, design and options there.
 Pick one that suits you!
 Everyone say "Thank you, Jacksaur!".
+Currently, Im using the lobotomy corporation theme :D idk i like the color